gijit/gi/README.md

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/luaUtil.go

+You wil find it necessary and useful to add print statements to the code.
+Do this using the `pp()` function, and feel free to leave those prints in during commit.
+It's a small matter later to take them out, and while you are adding functionality, the debug prints help immensely.
+You will see them scattered through the code as I've worked.
+Just leave them there; the verb.Verbose flag and VerboseVerbose can be used to mute them.

 The files above derive from GopherJS which compiles Go into Javascript; whereas `gi` translates Go into Lua.
 This makes implementation usually very fast, since mostly it is just above figuring out how to re-write javascript into Lua.
 You are typically just